Title

 Presidential Decree No. 1613 establishes penalties for arson and destructive arson in the Philippines, targeting specific types of properties and outlining special aggravating circumstances, while also providing prima facie evidence and addressing conspiracy to commit arson, and allowing for the confiscation and escheatment of the property that is the object of arson.

-It shall be confiscated and escheated to the State unless the owner proves no participation or knowledge despite due diligence.
+The building (including the land on which it is situated) which is the object of arson shall be confiscated and escheated to the State unless the owner proves that he had no participation in nor knowledge of the arson despite the exercise of due diligence.

-Immediately upon publication in a newspaper of general circulation.
+The Decree takes effect immediately upon publication at least once in a newspaper of general circulation.

 Analyze Cases Smarter, Faster